 Able to create dramatic textures from any sound, Litote by Inear Display earns itself a solid placement on this list.

 Litote is made up of a mix of granulizers, diffusion delays, and resonators.
-Unlike the other granulizer plugins, Litote does not give the user the option to edit those settings but instead uses what the developers call a “smart randomizer”.
-Smart randomizer aims to eliminate any bad sounding effects that beginner users tend to often create.
+Unlike the other granulizer plugins, Litote does not give you the option to edit those settings but instead uses what the developers call a “smart randomizer.”
+Smart randomizer aims to eliminate any bad-sounding effects that beginner users tend to create often.

 - Clean, easy to use interface which is very welcoming for beginners as well as experienced sound designers